 Eddie's daily activities in the Circulation Department consist of mailing client correspondence, taking care of the supplies, doing maintenance, and visiting clients at their location.
-He's been working for us for 18 years, always being a people-oriented employee and also a genuinely caring person.
+He's been working with us for 18 years, always being a people-oriented employee and a genuinely caring person.

 Kathy TuckerRead full bio

-Having been in the legal field for 22 years translates into a significant experience in assisting clients, both in claims department and in the medical department.
-Kathy Tucker is talking to clients, answering their questions, reviewing their cases, requesting medical information on their behalf and much more.
+Having been in the legal field for 22 years translates into significant experience in assisting clients, both in the claims department and in the medical department.
+Kathy Tucker is talking to clients, answering their questions, reviewing their cases, requesting medical information on their behalf, and much more.

 Wendy StevensRead full bio

-She also handles asbestos claims and pharmaceutical cases.
-The most challenging part, as Wendy sees it, is perhaps not having enough hours in the day to get the work load completed.
+She also handles toxic exposure claims and pharmaceutical cases.
+But, as Wendy sees it, the most challenging part is perhaps not having enough hours in the day to get the workload completed.
 Wendy has worked for us since our very first day.

 Hilda OlteanRead full bio

 Although my job entails a very fast-paced work environment and requires constant interaction with many different people, being able to promote the invaluable legal services Environmental Litigation Group, P.C. provides is always rewarding.
 We are permanently striving to increase the firm’s visibility so that those affected by exposure to toxic substances, including carcinogenic agents, pesticides, or/and pharmaceutical products such as Zantac and Uloric, will know they have someone reliable to turn to for legal representation and advice.